cdapio/cdap/docs/developer-guide/source/programming.rst

 dependencies management tool for creating and managing a Java application projects.

+If you are running in an environment whose network access is mediated by a proxy server, look at the `Maven guide to configuring a proxy <http://maven.apache.org/guides/mini/guide-proxies.html>`__ for instructions on how to modify ``pom.xml`` files in the SDK so that dependencies can be downloaded and resolved correctly.

 This Maven archetype generates a Reactor application Java project with the proper dependencies and sample code as a base to start writing your own Big Data application.
 To generate a new project, execute the